vitaliihonta/landing/mdoc/input/workflows-activities.md

 ```

 ### Domain model
 Let's begin with the domain model definition.
-You must define a unified schema for content coming from various sources (along with the serialization logic):
+We must define a unified schema for content coming from various sources (along with the serialization logic):
 ```scala mdoc
 import enumeratum.{Enum, EnumEntry}
 import java.time.LocalDateTime